St Margaret Pattens: History

 The church was first recorded in 1067, at which time the church was probably built from wood.
 It was rebuilt in stone at some unknown subsequent date but fell into disrepair and had to be demolished in 1530.
 It was rebuilt in 1538 but was destroyed in the Great Fire of London in 1666.
 The present church was built by Sir Christopher Wren in 1687.
 It is one of only a few City churches to have escaped significant damage in the Second World War.

 In 1954 St Margaret Pattens ceased to be a parish church and became one of the City’s guild churches, within the living of the Lord Chancellor and under the jurisdiction of the Bishop of London.
 They have a regular weekday, rather than Sunday congregation, drawn mostly from people who work in offices nearby.
 The tower accommodates the office of the Archdeacon of Hackney.

 The church was designated a Grade I listed building on 4 January 1950.

 Building

-The church's exterior is notable for its 200-ft high spire, Wren's third highest and the only one that he designed in a medieval style.
+The church's exterior is notable for its 200 ft spire, Wren's third highest and the only one that he designed in a medieval style.
 This is sometimes referred to as Wren's only "true spire".
 The church’s interior is a simple rectangle with some unusual fittings – the only canopied pews in London, dating from the 17th century.
 These were intended for the churchwardens.
 The initials "CW" which appear in one of the pews have been thought to refer to Christopher Wren, but they may also signify "church warden."
 Other features in the interior include a punishment box carved with the Devil's head where wrongdoers had to sit during the church service.